jesuslpm/UpdateCascadeBundle/Readme.md

 **Keep your RavenDB denormalized references up to date automatically**

 ## Features:
-* Works on RavenDb 1.2
+* Works on RavenDB 1.2
 * Updates referencing entities in the background
 * Resilient to server restarts and crashes.
 The bundle restarts all pending cascade operations upon server start.
 * Participates in the shut down process, canceling all in progress cascade operations.